Mark J. Wagner Jr.Associate

 Mark also advises the Firm’s healthcare clients, including, medical groups, hospitals, outpatient facilities, long-term care facilities and other business entities, on regulatory and compliance matters.
 He advises and represents healthcare providers in areas such as retention, medication over objection and guardianship proceedings, real property tax exemptions and collection matters.
 In addition, Mark has helped the Firm’s healthcare clients implement policies and procedures to ensure compliance with the Federal Rehabilitation Act and New York State’s Mental Hygiene Law.

-New York Super Lawyers named Mark as a Rising Star in the Upstate area for 2018.
+New York Super Lawyers named Mark as a Rising Star in the Upstate area for 2018 and 2019.

 Prior to joining Rivkin Radler, Mark worked at a boutique energy firm where he assisted many businesses, landowners, and industrial operators on projects seeking state and local approvals.
 Specifically, Mark performed due diligence, facilitated real property conveyances and assisted with obtaining the necessary project agreements, state and local permits and authorizations, and financing to construct and operate the project.